 ● National Science Education Standards (NSES)

-● Virginia Standards of Learning (SOL’s) for Mathematics, Science, and Computer/Technology
+● Virginia Standards of Learning (SOL’s) for Earth Science (Level II) and Sciences

 ● Summer Academy: Topics GOL 199 Independent Research – 1.0 credits